 - 6. Select Show Secret Key to display the secret key while you type. - 7.
+Select Signature Version to specify the source of the HTTP request.
+The default version is V2. - 8.
 Enter the bucket name in the Bucket Name field.